Massa Frumentaria

 Massa Frumentaria or Monte Frumentario was a medieval grain fund established in Malta.
-As a public institution, it was tasked with the importation and distribution of wheat and other commodities, while also serving as a precursor to investment banking.
+As a public institution, it was tasked with the importation and distribution of wheat and other commodities, while also serving as a precursor to an investment bank.
 The fund was administered by the Università, a municipal body under the control of the Knights of St. John, and later continued under British protection until its dissolution in 1818.